Bunli

 Detects AI coding assistants from environment variables:

-import { aiAgentPlugin } from '@bunli/plugin-ai-detect'
+import { aiAgentPlugin } from "@bunli/plugin-ai-detect";

 const cli = await createCLI({